Towards reliable calculations of thermal rate constants: ring polymer molecular dynamics for the OH + HBr $\to$ Br +

-Finally, we compared all the theoretical and experimental thermal rate constants.
-The closest to the experimental rate constants were the ones obtained using the MTP$\_$MOLPRO: the agreement between MTP$\_$MOLPRO and the experimental constants was almost perfect at $T = 200$ and 300 K, while the constant obtained at $T = 500$ K with the MTP$\_$MOLPRO is closer to the experimental constants than all the other theoretical constants.
-We note that all the data in the paper\cite{Oliveira-PES2014} are published up to a temperature of 450 K. However, the rate constants change insignificantly at the temperatures higher than 400 K and the comparison at $T = 500$ K makes sense.
-We also emphasize that we did not consider the temperatures lower than 200 K as the experimental rate constants represented in the paper\cite{Oliveira-PES2014} under this temperature have large standard deviation.
+Finally, we compared the theoretical and experimental thermal rate constants for the title reaction.
+The closest to the experimental rate constants were the ones obtained using the MTP$\_$MOLPRO: the agreement between MTP$\_$MOLPRO and the experimental constant was almost perfect at $T = $ 300 K, while the constants obtained at $T = 200$ K and $T = 500$ K with the MTP$\_$MOLPRO is closer to the experimental constants than all the other theoretical constants.
+We note that all the data in \cite{Oliveira-PES2014} are published up to a temperature of 450 K. However, the rate constants change insignificantly at the temperatures higher than 400 K and the comparison at $T = 500$ K makes sense.

-The above results demonstrate that the chemical reaction rate constants obtained with RPMD-AL-MTP method using MTP$\_$MOLPRO are closer to the experimental ones than the previous theoretical constants.
-Thus, the RPMD-AL-MTP method, when using data from quantum-mechanical calculations for MTP training, is more accurate than the QCT method with the POTLIB PES trained to the data obtained at the same level of quantum-mechanical theory, at least for the title reaction for a wide temperature range.